joe-taylor/ckan-bcgov-terraform/README.md

     pip2 install virtualenv==16.0.0
     brew install openssl wget git libmagic

-Following the above, only terraform and docker remain to be installed.
+Following completion of the above, only terraform and docker remain to be installed.
 Manually download the 0.11.7 terraform binary from [terraform's archives](https://www.terraform.io/downloads.html) and drop it in your `PATH` accessible location of choice (e.g. `/usr/local/bin`).
 Next, install [Docker Desktop](https://www.docker.com/products/docker-desktop).

 ## Usage